 Yoga incorporates ideas of mindfulness, meditation, and deep breathing with physical movements and poses.
 The incorporation of the physical can add to your flexibility, overall fitness, and oneness between the mind and body.

 Yoga Nidra is a mind-body practice and a deep meditative state that can be achieved through guided meditation.
-The phrase means “yogic sleep” in Hindi.
+The phrase means yogic sleep in Hindi.

-Creating a Simpler Environment
+- Creating A Simpler Environment

 Clutter in your life can lead to clutter in your mind.
 Cleanliness, organization, and simplification of environmental spaces (like your bedroom or office) can have profound effects on your wellbeing and stress levels.

 Getting the sleep you need each night will improve stress levels by keeping your energy levels high as well.
-When you do encounter unavoidable stress during the day, you’ll have a better capacity for dealing with it and better control of your innate stress responses.
+When you do encounter unavoidable stress during the day, you’ll have a higher capacity for dealing with it and better control of your innate stress responses.

 How to reduce stress